excellalabs/tcp-angular/README.md

 ## Purpose

-This is a front-end UI for Exella's proprietary Tech-Challenge Platform:
+This is a front-end UI for a sample Tech-Challenge Platform:

 ![Tech Challenge Platform Architecture](tcp-architecture.png)